 Bad Bosses are tough to work for and at times are difficult to identify.
 They come in many forms, but the most common traits of a bad boss are clear: grandiosity, micromanaging, demanding unrealistic expectations from employees, being too political, and not trusting their team.

 We've written before about the differences between a bad boss and a poorly-trained boss.
 Not all difficult bosses and managers are bad people, sometimes they just lack the training.
-But in this article, we're talking about bad bosses, those who's personality and attitude are responsible for their chaotic leadership style.
+But in this article, we're talking about toxic bosses, those whose personality and attitude are responsible for their chaotic leadership style.

 Without further ado, here are 8 tell-tale signs for spotting a bad boss.